RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 HIP detects my platform incorrectly
 --------------------------------------
-HIP will set the platform to AMD and use the HIP-Clang as compiler if it sees that the AMD graphics driver is installed and has detected an AMD GPU.
+HIP sets the platform to AMD and use HIP-Clang as the compiler if the AMD graphics driver is installed and has detected an AMD GPU.

 If this is not what you want, you can force HIP to recognize the platform by setting the following,

 ::